0xDBFB7/ionprinter/documents/log/construction.md

 Damped jacobi greatly improves convergence.
+2/3 or 0.8 were used, both to great effect.

+(The reader is warned to be sure that the boundary conditions are incorporated in f_h)

+Still having trouble with the boundaries.

+There's a fast direct multipole method for 2d that looks pretty interesting.

+Need to read [Classical Electrodynamics](http://www.amazon.de/Classical-Electrodynamics-John-David-Jackson/dp/047130932X/ref=sr_1_2?ie=UTF8&qid=1360409697&sr=8-2) by J. D. Jackson